dwmkerr/tripweather/README.md

 - [ ] feat: weather icon credits in footer - other credits too? arcgis/pirate
 - [ ] refactor: hydrate dates weather can ignore weather we've already loaded
 - [ ] feat: settings drawer with farhenhiet / celcius selector
+- [ ] bug: on settings change (e.g. change units) units change immediately but instead we should show a reloader for each weather setting

 v0.2

+- [ ] feat: weather icon is link to details on Merry Sky
 - [ ] feat: pinned/favourite locations
 - [ ] feat: activity select in navbar
 - [ ] feat: save search details